sifferman/cse121_labs/lab2.md

 lab2_debug.elf for you, potentially wiping out your previous one.

-What you have to do is to demonstrate during check-off time in the lab that you are able to run gdb so as to obtain what the values passed to the "compute" function (there are 3 values passed to this function, and one value returned).
+What you have to do is to demonstrate during check-off time in the lab that you are able to run gdb so as to obtain what the values passed to the `compute` function (there are 3 values passed to this function, and one value returned).
-You will also have to show the entry point address of the compute function, and the address of the instruction within that function that returns a value.
+You will also have to show the entry point address of the `compute` function, and the address of the instruction within that function that returns a value.

 When the binary runs, it prints something like this (XXX value may change